willyiamyu/nba2k_analysis/README.md

 # NBA 2K Rating System Using Real Stats
-Ever heard of a game called NBA 2K?
-Hailed for its realistic graphics, gameplay, and attention to detail, there's no other basketball game quite like it.
-But how does the game compare to the real thing?
-More specifically, how does it capture the skill gap between NBA superstars and the 10-day contract players?
+iPython Notebook in which we try to reverse engineer NBA 2K ratings system using real NBA box scores.
+Using XGBoost and Ridge Regression.

 In this project, we take a deep dive into NBA 2K's rating system, and how it relates to player performance in the real world.
 We look at the key features that go into predicting a ranking, as well as look at the average statistics for each rating.